chinonso810/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	6 -The file 6-multiple_permissions writes a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.

+	7 -Created the file 7-everybody, it runs  a script that adds execution permission to the owner, the group owner and the other users, to the file hello.